Effects of thermosyphon on shallow foundation

 - Select the Units tab, ensure Time Units = Days.

-- Select the Thermal tab, do the following:
+- Select the Thermal tab, and enter the following:

 - Set Method = Transient Thermal FEA